 First, create a formula that copies the sales from the sales forecast tab to the sales line in the P&L. Do the same for Wages from the roster tab to the P&L.

-In the “This Year’s Budget” Tab we want to copy the chart of accounts from your historical P&L and past it in down the side of this tab.
+In the “This Year’s Budget” Tab, we want to copy the chart of accounts from your historical P&L and paste it down the side of this tab.

 Every expense on the P&L has something that “drives” it.
 So office supplies go up or down depending on the number of employees.
 Same with the phone bill, computer expenses, etc. Other expenses like marketing, meals, and travel vary with sales.
 Lastly, there are some fixed expenses, like rent, utilities, and accounting fees.

 For each expense on the P&L, decide what drives it and enter that in the “Drivers” column.

 Then, in Last Year’s P&L, calculate the ratio of that expense to its driver.
 So, if you want to know the factor for office supplies, you’d divide last year’s office supplies expense by last year’s wages to get the factor for this year.
 Do this for all the expense categories and copy those factors into column G in the spreadsheet.

 Now, figure this year’s expenses by multiplying this year’s driver times the factor for that expense, and you’ll have a prediction for this year’s spending in that category, for fixed costs, add in a little inflation.

 During the year, as your sales forecast changes, update the sales forecast tab.
 Do those changes make you want to change your hiring plans?
 Update your roster accordingly.
 Then, when you look over at the budget, you’ll see what your profit looks like with those assumptions.

 As you get actual numbers at the end of each month, you should copy those into the “This Year’s Actual” tab.
 That tab always shows you the YTD actual plus budget for the rest of the year.
 Now, you have a running total of your profit prediction for the year.